rainlanguage/specs/dotrain.md

 experiences it.
 Moving from binary data to a human legible file is outside the scope of this spec, and typically should be considered an implementation detail.
-For example a utf8 encoded .rain document on a file system and a utf16 javascript string containing the same document should be considered equivalent and valid.
+For example a utf8 encoded .rain document on a file system and a utf16 javascript string containing the same characters should be considered equivalent and valid.

 ## Allowed characters

 ONLY ascii printable and whitespace characters are allowed in .rain files.

-As a regex this is `[\s -~]`.
+As a regex this is `[\s!-~]`.

 utf8 is backwards compatible with ascii so the codepoints are the same in either encoding.